 A year of Webmaster Tools modernisation.
 Google Search Console, Google My Business and, most notably for SEO, Google’s PageSpeed Insights tools receive their updates.
 There are of course multiple changes to Google’s ranking algorithm done almost every day, but there were three Broad Core Algorithm Updates that were actually announced.
 PageSpeed update becomes a significant player in ranking and slow sites with low optimisation score on mobiles are affected.
 Google announces nine factors that influence Optimisation Score.

 The 2019 is the year of many Broad Core updates.
 After small Valentine’s Update released in February that impacted rankings in mostly positive ways the March release was one of the most significant Google updates in years.
 It was a kind of rollback that caused previously penalised websites retrieving their traffic and positions in search results.
 In June core update seems to have boosted sites focusing on their content quality and September release affected links.
 The latter was most likely related to Google’s changes in nofollow links policy.
 However, the biggest change came with BERT Broad algorithm update introduced in October and rolled out worldwide in December, which was designed to understand search queries better.

 “(…)it seems that Google was working again on content factors combined with brand factors (…)”.

-We will update this article further once we analyse some more data in the upcoming weeks.
+Come back if you want to know how the rest of 2022 progressed when it comes to Google Algorithm updates, as we will continue to update this article further once we analyse some more data in the upcoming weeks.